 If you try to approve API access requests in SharePoint online and get a generic error like the one below, just remember the first rule of IT: “turn it off and on again”Continue reading “Reset API access in SharePoint online for SPFx solutions”

 I am a big fan of the PnP reusable controls and previously delivered some sessions about them.
 You can find the slides for one session on this blog post.
 One of my favorite controls is the TaxonomyPicker control, which I often use in custom forms to update list columns.

 When using the PnP TaxonomyPicker reusable control to let the user select values for a managed metadata list field in SharePoint, you have to convert that selection into an object that you can then pass to the REST api when updating the field value.Continue reading “Convert PnP TaxonomyPicker selection to update value”

-A client recently asked me to create an advanced version of the default “Copy to” and "Cove to” SharePoint capabilities available on every document library.
-This blog post will cover the main decisions, challenges and tools that I used to achieve this.
+A client recently asked me to create an advanced version of the default “Copy to” and “Move to” SharePoint capabilities available on every document library.
+This blog post will cover the main decisions, challenges, and tools that I used to achieve this.

 After our client went live with a new SharePoint site to be used as the main “landing page” for the company, they started receiving some feedback from end users.
 I created some custom SPFx web parts and extensions for the site, so was expecting some feedback on my work.
 Instead, the most common feature that users were providing feedback on was the out-of-the-box “Copy to” and “Move to”.Continue reading “SharePoint SPFx extension – Advanced copy and move”